Fourqui/tv/README.md

 # Tapiosi's high quality TV Logos for dark backgrounds

-Contact: tapio.sinnertwin(at)gmail.com
-I will try my best to reply within 24hr.
+Contact: tapio.sinnertwin(at)gmail.com - I will try my best to reply within 24hr.

+Here you will find free tv channel logos from around the world in good high-res quality and suitable for dark backgrounds.

 ## VOD logos moved
 I have moved the VOD logos to <a href="https://github.com/Tapiosinn/tv-logos/tree/master/misc">/misc</a>

 If you were directly linking to them, all you have to do is replace this string -> '.../countries/united-states/vod/' with this one -> '.../misc/vod/'

-Here you will find free tv channel logos from around the world in good high-res quality and suitable for dark backgrounds.
+## Resize and optimize
+I've started the work on resizing all the logos down to 512px and optimizing them.
+This will make them quicker to load and has a smaller filesize.
+All new logos I upload will be 512px.
+You can find the older bigger version of each logo in its history or contact me if you prefer a specific logo to be larger.

 Important note: Most of my logos only work on dark background!
 Most tv apps and guides have a dark user interface.
 <img src="https://raw.githubusercontent.com/Tapiosinn/tv-logos/master/misc/logoset_demo-2.jpg" width="100%">